miningplanet/but-x/README.md

 ### Wallet Settings

-The wallet connected to eIquidus must be running with the following flags:
+The wallet connected to but-x must be running with the following flags:

 ```
--daemon -txindex
+-txindex
 ```

 You may either call your coins daemon using this syntax.
 Not all index options are available for all chains.